Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 3.md

 	invMatrix = matrix.Inverted();
 }
 ```
 Without considering the rotation parameter, this code is quite self-explanatory.
 We concatenate all these matrices into one and then get the inverse of that.
-I have not talked yet, about calculating the matrix, but the inverse.
+I have not talked yet about calculating the matrix, but the inverse.
 Do not worry, the next chapter explains how we are going to use the actual matrix.

 ## Getting the "right" normals
 We got the inverse matrices transforming the ray and we are blessed with the following normals: